Turning Tragedy into Giving Back, Giving Hope and Saving Lives

 As a registered organ and tissue donor, Martin would save three lives the night he passed with his healthy and strong liver and kidneys.
 As one of his very good friends stated the night he passed – “he left this world as he lived, in an act of ultimate generosity that is giving the gift of life to many others.”
 In the year to follow, Stephanie would learn that his heart tissue had saved three additional lives which included two 3-day old baby girls with heart defects.
 While the pain of losing Martin was still unbearable, Stephanie found hope and peace in knowing that his legacy continued.

 Martin was a man with an undeniable passion for the game of golf, always working on perfecting his game.
-With the signature hole number 15 memorialized in his honor, the annual charity event held at River Creek, on a course he strived to master, continues year after year.
+With the signature hole number 15 memorialized in his honor, the annual charity event is held at River Creek on the golf course that he loved and strived to master.